Skip to Content

 Just because you get a Golden Retriever doesn’t mean they’ll automatically be best friends with your kid.
 Some have had traumatic experiences themselves, especially with small children.

-Vice versa also applies.
 The biggest, most intimidating-looking canine can actually be a gentle pooch.
-Socialization and temperament decide what it’ll be.

-If your dog doesn’t like kids, it can be due to the kids invading the dog’s space, being very hectic/loud, ignoring warning signals, jumping on him, pulling the tail, or being disrespectful in general.
+If a dog doesn’t like kids, it can be due to the kids invading the dog’s space, being very hectic/loud, ignoring warning signals, jumping on him, pulling the tail, or being disrespectful in general.

 The dog should be a family member and some dogs just don’t like having their space invaded.
 If your kid does that and the dog isn’t taking it, it might have nothing to do with children in particular but how they behave.